 If the dispute is not able to be settled at a pre-hearing conference or mediation, it will be set down for hearing.
 A hearing is conducted before a magistrate and the plaintiff must prove all the elements of its case.
 You must then rebut the plaintiff’s case (provide it to be untrue).
 The rules of evidence apply.

-If your matter goes to hearing, it is likely that you will need legal assistance to help you prepare and run the hearing.
-The legal costs of running a matter to hearing can be very high.
+If your matter goes to hearing, you will probably need legal assistance to help you prepare and run the hearing.
+Legal costs can be very high.
 If you lose, it is likely that you will be ordered to pay the creditor’s costs as well.
-See “Interest and costs on judgment” for further information.
+See “Interest and costs on judgment”, for further information.